cmwylie19/task-service/Scenarios/RateLimiting.md

 watch kubectl get pods
 ```

-## Update the Gloo Edge Settings manifest to configure the reate limiting descriptors
+## Update the Gloo Edge Settings manifest to configure the rate limiting descriptors
 Rate limiting descriptors define an ordered tuple of keys that _have to_ match for the in order for the associated rate limit to be applied [Gloo Edge Docs](https://docs.solo.io/gloo-edge/latest/guides/security/rate_limiting/envoy/).